figaz123/testing_yolo/README.md

    `pip install -r requirements.txt`

-If it is not using virtual environment, just install requirement library
+If you are not using virtual environment, just install requirement library

 1. install requirement library
 `pip install -r requirements.txt`